ishkabbible/Befaco_VCADSR_v1.1/README.md

 This repository contains 2 PCBs (FRONT and BACK) and one panel, all in KiCAD (http://kicad-pcb.org/)

-The BOM is at https://docs.google.com/spreadsheets/d/1yNOWsHSHRAM60BiDUVynL0L72_J8PpAY8x3tWKFwJsM/edit?usp=sharing
+The BOM is at https://docs.google.com/spreadsheets/d/1yNOWsHSHRAM60BiDUVynL0L72_J8PpAY8x3tWKFwJsM/edit?usp=sharing This file takes precedence over the BOM in the assembly instructions document.

 I believe all these files are correct, but I make no warranty whatsoever.
 Build at your own risk.
 If you find any problems with these files, please contact Hamara Labs at HamaraLabs1 (at) gmail.com and I will update the files.